MineEra-Corp/automatic-version-bump-maven/README.md

 ### Unprotected branch

-The following action will update your package.json on push on the dev branch:
+The following action will update your pom.xml on push on the dev branch:

     name: CI / Bump version
     on: